Vimochanam: Soundtrack

 The soundtrack was composed by Ramani, the founder of the Ramani School of Music, while Sasi wrote the lyrics.
 The background score was composed by Sarma Brothers.
 The film had many songs performed by Carnatic musician Lalitha Venkataraman.
 Popular songs include "Kallai Ozhithida Sattamondru Chennai Congress Aatchiyil Seithanarey", "Mahaan Rajaji-yai Ellorum Vaazhthuvomey" and "Naattuomey Jayakodi".
 The songs were released by Odeon Records.

 Release and reception

 Vimochanam was released on 30 March 1940.
 The Indian Express called it "a first-class story acting as excellent propaganda for prohibition."
-Film historian Randor Guy said the film received a great deal of attention because of the values it propagated, and the fact that most of the artistes were girl children.
+Film historian Randor Guy said the film received significant attention because of the values it propagated, and the fact that most of the artistes were girl children.
 He said it would be remembered for its "meaningful lyrics, presentation and all roles being played by girl children."
 No print or stills of this film are known to survive, making it a lost film.